-Permanent Secretary, Department for Education
+Former Permanent Secretary, Department of Education

-Policy Leaders Fellow, Centre for Science and Policy
+Member of Advisory Council and Policy Leaders Fellow Alumnus, Centre for Science and Policy

 Before joining the Cabinet Office, Jonathan was Director General of Head Office and Commissioning Services for the Ministry of Defence, where he was implementing the radical reform of the Ministry proposed by Lord Levene.
 He was responsible both for ensuring that the Head Office was run efficiently and effectively, and for commissioning and contract-managing Defence’s key enabling organisations, from estates to shared services, and from equipment procurement to policing.